spf13/cobra/bash_completions.md

 In some cases it is not possible to provide a list of possible completions in advance.
 Instead, the list of completions must be determined at execution-time.
 Cobra provides two ways of defining such dynamic completion of nouns.
 Note that both these methods can be used along-side each other as long as they are not both used for the same command.

+**Note**: *Custom Completions written in Go* will automatically work for other shell-completion scripts (e.g., Fish shell), while *Custom Completions written in Bash* will only work for Bash shell-completion.
+It is therefore recommended to use *Custom Completions written in Go*.

 #### 1. Custom completions of nouns written in Go

 In a similar fashion as for static completions, you can use the `ValidArgsFunction` field to provide a Go function that Cobra will execute when it needs the list of completion choices for the nouns of a command.
 Note that either `ValidArgs` or `ValidArgsFunction` can be used for a single cobra command, but not both.